 We're not expecting your IT support partner to teach you their job.
-You don't need to be an expert in IT - that's what you're paying someone to do for you.
+You don't need to be an expert in IT - that's what you're paying someone else for.
 However, there should be a certain element of learning when you partner with an IT company.